 What we do

 To date, over 31,000 people have taken up Commonwealth Scholarships since the first group of 175 Scholars arrived in the UK in 1960.
-During those 6 decades, the scheme has constantly developed, adapting to the very different world of a 56-nation Commonwealth of 2022.
+Since then the scheme has constantly developed, adapting to the very different world of the present.
+You can read more about what we do in the CSC’s impact report.

 65 Years of Development Impact